denispaul2406/IndiaLawAI/README.md

 ### 2. Configure Firebase

-- In your Firebase project console, go to **Authentication > Settings > Authorized domains** and add the domain of your development environment (e.g., `localhost`, `cloudworkstations.dev`).
+- In your Firebase project console, go to **Authentication > Settings > Authorized domains** and add the domain of your development environment (e.g., `localhost`).
-- Copy your Firebase configuration values from the Firebase console and add them to your `.env.local` file.
+- Copy your Firebase configuration values from the Firebase console and add them to your `.env` file.

 ### 3. Install Dependencies